- a slice of adventure in your busy life -

 Being only a short journey from London, Dorset is one of the finest and closest climbing destinations to the south east.
 The Limestone cliffs of the Swanage coast stretch for some 3 miles and offer a bewildering array of climbing routes.
-Coastal scenery and routes are spectacular and with some of the driest and warmest climates in the UK, Dorset is one of the most consistent year round climbing venues.
-All routes are bolted with good stainless resin anchors and lower off points, making climbing safe and enjoyable.
+Coastal scenery and routes are spectacular and with some of the driest and warmest climates in the UK, Dorset is one of the most consistent year-round climbing venues.
+All sport routes are bolted with good stainless resin anchors and lower off points, making climbing safe and enjoyable.
 Whether you are a seasoned high climbing professional, a self-taught enthusiast or a complete beginner, Dorset has plenty to get your teeth into.

 - Knot tying

 - Climbing techniques